mishra-krishna/Olympics-2024-analysis/README.md

 - **Medal Analysis**: Explore and visualize the medal distribution by country and event.
 - **Athlete Insights**: Analyze athlete data, including performance metrics and demographic information.
-- **Event Analysis**: Review and track the number of events and sports with interactive charts.
+- **Overall Analysis**: Review and track the number of events and sports with interactive charts.

 ## Contributing